-The test tools below are available to all candidates.
-By reading the information below and becoming familiar with these essential tools, you can save yourself valuable time on your test day.
+The test tools below are available to candidates sitting the test at a test centre.
+Becoming familiar with these essential tools may save yourself valuable time on your test day.

-The calculator can be operated by using the mouse or the number pad on the keyboard; ensure that 'Num Lock’ is on for the number pad to work.
+- The calculator can be operated by using the mouse or the number pad on the keyboard; ensure that 'Num Lock’ is on for the number pad to work.

 - There are no other buttons or keyboard shortcuts to delete one number at a time during calculations.

 If you require assistance with the calculator during your test please raise your hand to attract the invigilator.

-Wherever there is a letter underlined, the Alt key can be used with the underlined letter as a keyboard short cut.
-An example would be Alt + N = Next (as displayed below) and Alt + P = Previous.
+Wherever there is a letter underlined, the Alt key can be used with the underlined letter as a keyboard shortcut.
+An example would be Alt + N = Next (as displayed below).

 Keyboard shortcuts can also be used to select answers.
 An example would be striking the ‘B’ key to select answer response B. The mouse must be used to select a response in questions requiring you to drag and drop an answer.